 He sub-specialises in neurosurgical oncology for intrinsic brain tumours including awake craniotomy and intra-operative brain mapping for low grade glioma, midline and endoscopic approaches to intraventricular and deep intrinsic tumours and stereotactic radiosurgery.

-His research interests include imaging and biology of gliomas, cerebral metastases and meningoma, clinical trials of new therapeutics for gliomas and stereotactic radiosurgery for brain metastasis.
-He is the recipient of grants for basic science and clinical research from the MRC and NIHR.
+His research interests include meningioma management (incidental tumours, seizures and quality of life), imaging and biology of brain metastases and interventional clinical trials in neurosurgery and neuro-oncology.
+He is the recipient of grants for basic science and clinical research from the MRC, Brain Tumour Charity and NIHR.
 This includes £1.36m from the NIHR to run the international, multi-centre ROAM trial (Radiation versus Observation following surgical resection of Atypical Meningioma).
-The trial is open to recruitment.
-He is also the co-chief investigator on the NIHR funded, multi-centre national BASICS trial (The British Antibiotic and Silver Impregnated Catheters for ventriculoperitoneal Shunts randomized controlled trial).
+He is a co-investigator on the NIHR funded SPRING and FUTURE GB trials.
+He led a pilot study to investigate the use of Ketogenic diet for patients with glioblastoma (KEATING).

-He recently appeared in the UK Channel 5 series ‘Brain Hospital: Saving Lives’, which raised public awareness of the challenges faced by brain tumour patients and their families and friends.
+He appeared in the UK Channel 5 series ‘Brain Hospital: Saving Lives’, which raised public awareness of the challenges faced by brain tumour patients and their families and friends.

-- 2nd place EANS Aesculap Prize for Neurosurgical Research (European Association of Neurosurgeons 2005)
+- 2nd place EANS Aesculap Prize for Neurosurgical Research (European Association of Neurosurgeons, 2005)

 - Clinical Research Fellowship (Royal Colleges of Surgeons of Edinbugh and Ireland, 2005)